oh-jinwoo94/gkm-align/README.md

+(will be updated soon, before 10/20/2023, with more details and reproducible examples)
 # gkm-align
 gkm-align is a whole-genome alignment algorithm specifically designed to map distal enhancers conserved between distant mammals (e.g., human and mouse). gkm-align discovers orthologous enhancers by identifying optimal alignment paths with maximal similarities in gapped-kmer compositions along syntenic loci. gkm-align's performance can further be boosted by incorporating conserved enhancer vocabularies obtained using gkm-SVM sequence models trained on enhancers.